DataExplorerUser/tools/README.md

 # Audio
-- [PyMiniAudio](https://github.com/irmen/pyminiaudio) - Streams audio (MP3, FLAC, WAV).
-API is a bit difficult, see RMP for implementation.
-No dependencies.
+- [PyMiniAudio](https://github.com/irmen/pyminiaudio) - Stable audio player, Streams audio (MP3, FLAC, WAV).
+API is a bit difficult, see RMP for implementation example.
+Simple pip install, no dependencies.
+Because audio is streamed and not loaded into memory, there is a slight startup delay, so not suitable for game sounds.
 - [PlaySound2](https://pypi.org/project/playsound2/) - Basically PlaySound, but with an important bug fix.
+Simple pip install.
 - [AudioPlayer](https://github.com/mjbrusso/audioplayer/tree/v0.7) - Probably easiest API.
 Has library dependencies.
 Make sure to use version 0.7, not master branch.

 # Packaging Python apps